 - You will not need to provide a copy of the actual tax return.

 - To access the FAFSA IRS Data Retrieval Tool:

 - Answer the questions in the first box to see if you are eligible to use the IRS Data Retrieval Tool.

 - If eligible, enter the FSA ID for the student/parent providing the information.

 - Click “Link to IRS”.

-- If you are not eligible to use the 2018-19 IRS Data Retrieval Tool to provide tax information, and Morris College requests a copy of your or your parents’ tax return, you will be required to obtain an official IRS Tax Return Transcript from the IRS or submit a signed copy of the U.S. 1040/1040A/1040EZ Tax Return.
+- If you are not eligible to use the IRS Data Retrieval Tool and Morris College requests a copy of your or your parents’ tax return, you will be required to obtain an official IRS Tax Return Transcript from the IRS or submit a signed copy of the U.S. 1040/1040A/1040EZ Tax Return.